RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/SimpleAvarage.rst

         .adc_o    (  adc_o       )
     );

-We need to remove the stub for the current bus:
+We need to remove the stub for the current bus (near line 290 - change the i=6 to i=7):

 .. code-block:: vhdl